-The 48-vial carrousel is constructed of a chemically resistant polymer.
+The 48-vial carrousel is constructed from a chemically resistant polymer.
 It is 5-3/4 inches in diameter by 1-1/4 inch deep, and can hold up to forty-eight 2-mL vials.
 A center knob allows you to lift and reposition the turntable.
 A small raised indicator marks the Home vial position.
 See the following diagram.

 The carrousel label designates the location of the 48 vials, as well as the location of the Home position (Vial 1).
 You position the label on the carrousel using the keyed cutout.
-See the following diagram.
 The carrousel label is affixed with a semi-permanent adhesive that permits the label to be easily removed and replaced.
-Section 15, 8200 CX Parts and Supplies, provides ordering information for additional labels.
+Section 13, 8200 Parts and Supplies, provides ordering information for additional labels.